Sushmaelisala/DEEP-LEARNING_ANN/README.md

 # DEEP-LEARNING_ANN
 The file "DEEP LEARNING_ANN" that demonstrates the structure and functioning of an Artificial Neural Network (ANN) using backpropagation.

-📄 Project Overview
+📄 Project Overview:
 This project demonstrates the implementation of an Artificial Neural Network (ANN) using backpropagation for supervised learning tasks.
 It explores how ANN can learn complex relationships in data using forward and backward propagation mechanisms.

-📚 Contents
+📚 Contents:
 The HTML notebook includes the following:

 - ✅ Introduction to Artificial Neural Networks